Indie developer flooded with racist, misogynist abuse after announcing Epic partnership – TechCrunch

 The two developers of an indie game called Ooblets have been subjected to “tens of thousands if not hundreds of thousands” of abusive messages following their decision to put their game on the Epic Games Store.
 It’s a worrying yet entirely unsurprising example of the toxic elements of the gaming community and their strangely unlimited hatred for Epic.

 Ooblets is a game by a husband and wife team that looks like a sort of farming/dancing/collecting simulator with a fun, cute style.
-They’ve been developing it for a couple years now with the help of Patreon supporters, and are getting closer to release.
+They’ve been developing it for a couple of years now with the help of Patreon supporters, and are getting closer to release.

 In the process of lining up where and how to sell the game, the two entered into a contract with the Epic Games Store, which in exchange for near-term exclusivity would guarantee the developers the income they might have gotten if they’d decided to launch on multiple storefronts.

-This practice adds some stability to what can be a very unpredictable sales environment, and as a side effect gave the two a fund up front to finish development without having to rely on their Patreon supporters — whom they told about the new deal and consulted about what should happen next.
+This practice adds some stability to what can be a very unpredictable sales environment, and as a side effect gave the two a fund upfront to finish development without having to rely on their Patreon supporters — whom they told about the new deal and consulted about what should happen next.

 To be clear, the game will still be able to be bought and played by pretty much everyone on PC, just using a different storefront.
-Like if the chips you prefer started being sold at 7-11 instead of AM/PM.
+Like if the chips you prefer started being sold at 7-Eleven instead of AM/PM.
 Except you can go to either one just by clicking your mouse.

 But when they announced the news to the broader internet, it drew down on Ben and Rebecca Cordingley the ire of the easily provoked gaming world, specifically those who believe that Epic’s purchase of exclusives for its nascent gaming storefront is an affront to all that is sane and good in this world.

-Immediately the two were inundated with messages “on every conceivable platform” telling them to die, swallow bleach, get raped, and both accusing Ben of anti-semitism and mocking his being Jewish.
+Immediately the two were inundated with messages “on every conceivable platform” telling them to die, swallow bleach, get raped, and both accusing Ben of anti-Semitism and mocking his being Jewish.
 Some, he said, went so far as to doctor video to make it seem like he had posted something then deleted it.

 Horrified and taken aback by this massively disproportionate response to two people deciding to make a deal that should benefit their game and not affect their supporters (their patrons on Patreon were never promised the game, let alone on a specific platform), Ben wrote a post with his thoughts on the matter.
 You can read it here, along with some rather disturbing excerpts of the attacks on him and his wife.